jcouto/cshl_spks/README.md

 Of course you'll also need a computer.
 The [hardware requirements](https://github.com/billkarsh/SpikeGLX/blob/master/Markdown/SystemRequirements_PXI.md) for PXI systems are described in detail by Bill Karsh (author of SpikeGLX, that is working with Tim Harris at HHMI Janelia).

-The **neuropixels module** is an FPGA device that handles syncronization and reads data from the headstages.
+The **neuropixels module** is an FPGA device that handles synchronization and reads data from the headstages.
 It can connect to up to 8 NP2.0 probes or 4 NP1.0.
 The image below is a quick reference for how to interpret the LED's in the device.

 <img src="images/neuropixels_module_illustration.png" width="700">